YuriyDubinin/memory-cache/README.md

 ## Overview

-The `cache` package is a simple and efficient Go library that provides basic operations for managing an in-memory cache.
-It allows you to store, retrieve, and delete key-value pairs with ease.
-This package is useful in scenarios where quick data retrieval is required.
+The `cache` package is a simple and efficient Go library for managing an in-memory cache.
+It allows you to store, retrieve, and delete key-value pairs, as well as automatically clean up expired entries.
+This package is useful in scenarios where quick data retrieval and controlled data expiration are required.

 ## Features